How to Make a Gantt Chart in PowerPoint (Free Template)

 Office Timeline#

-A dedicated timeline and Gantt chart add-in for PowerPoint.
+A dedicated timeline and Gantt chart add-in with a template library and import from Excel/Project/Smartsheet.

 Price: Free basic version, $59/year Pro, $199/year Pro+